ElectronVector/ravioli/README.md

 ## To do

 - Add better error handling.
 If the parser has an error, make it easy to find the code that broke it.
+- If a file doesn't parse, don't let it prevent the other modules from being reported.
+Currently it looks like any parsing failure produces a error showing results.
 - Try it on some other code.